KPRK: History

 Previous formats included country, Saturday night Rock and Roll, and Sunday morning Big Band.
 During the weekdays a segment of the afternoon shift was dedicated to local callers to hawk their goods with free advertising through the "Swap Shop" segment.
 Broadcasts started around 5:30AM local time with the broadcast day ending at midnight.
 KPRK also broadcast local high school sports, rodeos and fairs.
 Several locals were also familiar faces or voices on the station for many years.
 KPRK also broadcast local news three times a day with the local court report during that time.
 KPRK staff received several awards for their news contributions to the Montana AP for news reports gathered during 1999.
 The former country music slogan was "Cool Country 1340 KPRK".
 The station also featured an uninterrupted "Cool Country Triple Play" where two newer songs were played followed by a "Hit from Yesterday", otherwise known as a country classic.

 As of 2019, KPRK is simulcasting its News/Talk sister station KMMS.

 The station was assigned the KPRK call letters by the Federal Communications Commission.

 Previous logo

 Ownership

 In February 2008, Colorado-based GAPWEST Broadcasting completed the acquisition of 57 radio stations in 13 markets in the Pacific Northwest-Rocky Mountain region from Clear Channel Communications.
 The deal, valued at a reported $74 million, included six Bozeman stations, seven in Missoula and five in Billings.
 Other stations in the deal are located in Shelby, Montana, and in Casper and Cheyenne, Wyoming, plus Pocatello and Twin Falls, Idaho, and Yakima, Washington.
 GapWest was folded into Townsquare Media on August 13, 2010.

-Previous owners include Jan Lambert, Marathon Media, and Clear Channel.
+Previous owners include Jann Berntsen, Marathon Media, and Clear Channel.